Dog Sledding in Tromso: Tours, Tips, + Literally Everything You Ever Needed to Know

 I should note that the husky babies are bred in small numbers, usually just one or two litters at a time so as not to be overwhelmed by puppies.

-Best of all, the husky mom gets to live in a giant suite with all her puppies, kept away from the other dogs.
+The husky mom gets to live in a giant suite with all her puppies, kept away from the other dogs.

 All the dogs have their own little homes and live next to a dog they are friendly with so they can socialize.